-Action #17: Enable residential school survivors and their families to reclaim names changed by the residential school system by waiving administrative costs for a period of five years for the name-change process and the revision of official identity documents.
-The City does not issue official identity documents.
-If citizens would like to change the legal name displayed on the Assessment Notice and Property Tax Notice, they submit an application and an affidavit to Information Services Corporation (ISC).
-No fee is charged. • No changes.
-Within existing budget.
+Action #17: Enable residential school survivors and their families to reclaim names changed by the residential school system by waiving administrative costs for a period of five years for the name-change process and the revision of official identity documents. he City does not issue official identity documents.
+If citizens vould like to change the legal name displayed on the seessment Notice and Property Tax Notice, they submit an pplication and an affidavit to Information Services corporation (ISC).
+No fee is charged.
 Action #40: Create Aboriginal-specific victim services Related City Initiatives Options for Future Initiatives Estimated Cost The SPS currently has Aboriginal program components for Continue Aboriginal components of victim services.
 Within existing budget.